Meet the judges

 Before this, Annie completed her PhD in the biology of pancreatic cancer initiation at the University of Cambridge, where she started to explore science communication and public engagement.
 After taking part in science festivals, making Youtube videos and running a programme of science art workshops in local schools alongside work in the lab, she decided it was time to leave the lab and do engagement full time!

-Jean-Baptiste Gouyon is an Associate Professor in Science Communication, in the UCL Department of Science and Technology Studies.
-He is the founding co-director of the UCL Science Communication MSc, where he teaches on science journalism.
+Jean-Baptiste Gouyon is Professor of Science Communication, and Head of Department at the UCL Department of Science and Technology Studies.
 His research is about the history of science communication.
 He is the author of BBC Wildlife Documentaries in the Age of Attenborough (Palgrave 2019).
-He is a Leverhulme Research Fellow (2023-24), for a project looking at the joint history of wildlife conservation and wildlife filmmaking.

 Before becoming an academic, Jean-Baptiste was a science journalist in France for a few years.